BE

 BMJ Evidence-Based Medicine publishes original evidence-based research, insights and opinions on what matters for health care.
 It focuses on the tools, methods and concepts that are basic and central to practising evidence-based medicine and publishes article types including original research, debate, analysis and opinion.

-Looking to publish in BMJ Evidence-Based Medicine?
+Looking to publish in BMJ evidence-based medicine?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite Now